ARCHER2-HPC/archer2-docs/docs/user-guide/python.md

 Running `pip` directly as in `pip install <package name>` will also work, but we show the `python -m` approach as this is consistent with the way the virtual environment was created.

-!!! tip
-    The ARCHER2 compute nodes cannot access the `/home` file system, which means you may need to run `export XDG_CACHE_HOME=${HOME/home/work}` if you're working from within an interactive session as that export command will ensure the pip cache is located off `/work`.

 And when you have finished installing packages, you can deactivate the environment by running the `deactivate` command.

     (myvenv) auser@ln01:~> deactivate